ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 #### Improving the robustness of the model
 As every other neural network, TEDD1104 tries to find the easiest way of replicating the training examples.
 * TEDD1104 will tend to focus on the in-game minimap, this will result in a model that is very good following the roads in mini-map but ignores other cars or obstacles.
 To avoid that "--hide_map_prob" parameter sets a probability of removing (put a black square) the minimap from all the images of a training example.
-I recommend using a value between 0.4 and 0.5.
 * Removing (black image) some of the images from an input sequence, especially the last one, can also help to improve the robustness of the model.
 If one of the images of the sequence is removed, TEDD1104 will be forced to "imagine" that image, improving the trajectory prediction capabilities of the model.
 It will also force the model to use the